ewave99/ParhelionGalaxy/README.md

 # ParhelionGalaxy
-Just a little thing where I express myself and put up stuff that I find interesting.
+Just a little blog where I put up stuff that I find interesting.